For those who want to bring a new dog into their lives, information is worth more than gold.

 The two dogs that are crossed in this mix are the Pomeranian and the Schipperke.

-You may be wondering exactly what I’ll be going over in this guide, and it ranges from things like behavior all the way to how much exercise your dog will need every day.
+You may be wondering exactly what I’ll be going over in this guide, and it ranges from things like behavior to how much exercise your dog will need every day.

 First off, we’ll discuss some of the things that you should know before you even get a puppy of this breed.